2025 Voluntary Sector and Volunteering Research Conference

 • Measuring civil society: outcomes, impact and social value

-We welcome contributions from those working in the voluntary sector and civil society, and research from a variety of disciplines, including sociology, social policy, politics, psychology, geography, economics, business studies, law, anthropology, philosophy and ethics and beyond!
+Participants include university academics and those working in the voluntary sector and civil society, encompassing researchers from a variety of disciplines, including sociology, social policy, politics, psychology, geography, economics, business studies, law, anthropology, philosophy and ethics and beyond!

 Key dates | |